 After retiring from ARB as a performer, Martin expanded his teaching, production and choreographic work.
-Martin has been an integral part of the teaching staff at the Princeton Ballet School, Rutgers University and Westminster Choir College, and has also served as the School’s Music Director.
+Martin has been an integral part of the teaching staff at the Princeton Ballet School, Rutgers University and Westminster Choir College, and has also served as the School’s Music Director and ARBW Ballet Master.
 He has staged full-length and repertory ballets for several companies, including Romeo and Juliet and Philip Jerry’s Our Town.
 Additionally, Martin has choreographed for several Princeton Ballet School productions, including Sleeping Beauty, Swan Lake, Don Quixote and Coppélia.
 In 2010, Mr. Martin became Artistic Director of American Repertory Ballet.
 Since then, he has premiered a new production of Nutcracker, choreographed several new works including Ephemeral Possessions, Pathways, Rite of Spring and a new full-length Romeo and Juliet, and has commissioned 19 new works for the company, including 12 world premieres.

 Ballet Master and Resident Choreographer

 received her training at the Washington School of Ballet and participated in summer courses at SAB and Joffrey Ballet School.
 Her professional experience began at Washington Ballet, and at 18, she joined the Oldenburg Staat Ballet.
 Upon returning to the US, she joined the Dayton Ballet and in 1986, Ms. Barton joined the Joffrey Ballet where she performed a variety of principal roles including the role of Clara in Robert Joffrey’s world premiere of his new Nutcracker.

 Ms. Barton was a principal dancer with ARB from 1993-2004.
 Notable roles include Sugar Plum Fairy, Odette/Odile in Swan Lake

 , Cinderella, Titania in A Midsummer Night’s Dream,